Real Estate Appraisals: A Primer

-A home purchase is the most significant financial decision some of us may ever make.
-It doesn't matter if a main residence, a seasonal vacation property or one of many rentals, purchasing real property is a detailed financial transaction that requires multiple people working in concert to see it through.
+Acquiring real estate can be the biggest investment most people might ever consider.
+Whether it's a main residence, a second vacation home or a rental fixer upper, the purchase of real property is a complex financial transaction that requires multiple people working in concert to pull it all off.

 Most of the participants are quite familiar.
-The most known entity in the transaction is the real estate agent.
-Next, the lender provides the financial capital required to fund the deal.
-And the title company sees to it that all details of the transaction are completed and that a clear title transfers to the buyer from the seller.
+The real estate agent is the most recognizable face in the transaction.
+Next, the lender provides the financial capital needed to finance the deal.
+And ensuring all details of the sale are completed and that a clear title passes from the seller to the buyer is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who's responsible for making sure the property is worth the purchase price?
+So, what party makes sure the real estate is worth the purchase price?
 In comes the appraiser.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from M Davies Appraisal LLC will ensure, you as an interested party, are informed.

 The inspection is where an appraisal begins

-Our first task at M Davies Appraisal LLC is to inspect the property to determine its true status.
-We must actually see features, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they indeed are present and are in the condition a reasonable person would expect them to be.
-The inspection often includes a sketch of the property, ensuring the square footage is proper and illustrating the layout of the property.
-Most importantly, the appraiser identifies any obvious amenities - or defects - that would affect the value of the property.
+To determine the true status of the property, it's our responsibility to first conduct a thorough inspection.
+We must see aspects of the property first hand, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they really are there and are in the condition a typical buyer would expect them to be.
+To ensure the stated size of the property has not been misrepresented and document the layout of the property, the inspection often entails creating a sketch of the floorplan.
+Most importantly, the appraiser identifies any obvious amenities - or defects - that would have an impact on the value of the property.

 Cost Approach

-Here, the appraiser pulls information on local building costs, the cost of labor and other elements to figure out how much it would cost to replace the property being appraised.
-This value usually sets the upper limit on what a property would sell for.
-The cost approach is also the least used method.
+Here, the appraiser analyzes information on local building costs, the cost of labor and other factors to derive how much it would cost to replace the property being appraised.
+This estimate often sets the upper limit on what a property would sell for.
+It's also the least used method.

-Appraisers become very familiar with the communities in which they work.
-They innately understand the value of specific features to the residents of that area.
-Then, the appraiser looks up recent sales in the neighborhood and finds properties which are 'comparable' to the real estate being appraised.
-Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we adjust the comparable properties so that they are more accurately in line with the features of subject.
+Appraisers get to know the communities in which they work.
+They innately understand the value of specific features to the people of that area.
+Then, the appraiser researches recent sales in the area and finds properties which are 'comparable' to the subject in question.
+Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they more accurately portray the features of subject property.

-• For example, if the comparable property has an irrigation system and the subject does not, the appraiser may deduct the value of an irrigation system from the sales price of the comparable home.
+• Say, for example, the comparable property has an irrigation system and the subject does not, the appraiser may deduct the value of an irrigation system from the sales price of the comparable home.

 Valuation Using the Income Approach

-A third method of valuing a house is sometimes employed when an area has a reasonable number of renter occupied properties.
-In this situation, the amount of income the property yields is taken into consideration along with other rents in the area for comparable properties to give an indicator of the current value.
+In the case of income producing properties - rental houses for example - the appraiser may use a third way of valuing a property.
+In this situation, the amount of income the real estate yields is taken into consideration along with income produced by neighboring properties to give an indicator of the current value.

 The Bottom Line

-Combining information from all approaches, the appraiser is then ready to put down an estimated market value for the property in question.
-The estimate of value at the bottom of the appraisal report is not always the final sales price even though it is likely the best indication of what a property is worth.
-Depending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
-Here's what it all boils down to, an appraiser from M Davies Appraisal LLC will help you discover the most accurate property value, so you can make wise real estate decisions.
+Combining information from all approaches, the appraiser is then ready to put down an estimated market value for the subject property.
+The estimate of value on the appraisal report is not always what's being paid for the property even though it is likely the best indication of what a property is worth.
+Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+It all comes down to this, an appraiser from M Davies Appraisal LLC will guarantee you get the most fair and balanced property value, so you can make the most informed real estate decisions.

 Today's Rates